Sewage Cleanup and Restoration

 Sewage Backup or Toilet Overflow?
 Call Us Today – (412) 299-5520

 There are three major types of contaminated water.
-SERVPRO of West Hills will inspect that contaminated water to determine the type of water and then plan the appropriate response to safely restore your home or business.
+SERVPRO of West Hills and SERVPRO of North Washington County will inspect that contaminated water to determine the type of water and then plan the appropriate response to safely restore your home or business.

 The three types of contaminated water: